-According to a 17th century account, while the Virgin was appearing to St. Juan Diego, instructing him to fill his tilma with flowers and present it to the bishop, she was also appearing several miles away to Diego’s uncle, Juan Bernardino, who lay sick with a deadly fever.
+According to a 17th century account, while the Virgin was appearing to Juan Diego and instructing him to fill his tilma with flowers and present it to the bishop, she was also appearing several miles away to Diego’s uncle, Juan Bernardino, who lay sick with a deadly fever.

-Having cured Bernardino, the Virgin instructed him to present himself to the bishop and recount the manner of his cure.
+Having cured Bernardino, the Virgin instructed Bernardino to present himself to the bishop and recount the manner of his cure.
 She also directed that she should be named “Cenquizca Ichpochtzintli Santa María de Guadalupe” (The Ever-Virgin, Holy Mary of Guadalupe).
-At least that’s what the Spanish Franciscan, Juan Zumarraga, thought he heard from Bernardino, who spoke Nahautl, the Aztec tongue.
+At least that’s what the Spanish Franciscan bishop, Juan Zumarraga, thought he heard from Bernardino, who spoke Nahautl, the Aztec tongue.